 Land use patterns and features

-The majority of the area forms a small part of a much larger rural landholding (sheep and deer farming with some forestry).
-The area is dominated by working land use with only one smaller-scale rural living lots (approximately 0.6ha to 3ha) evident.
+The majority of the area forms a small part of a much larger rural landholding (sheep and deer farming with some forestry) being the Hawthenden Farm, which has been extensively farmed since approximately 1878.
+The area is dominated by farming with only one smaller-scale rural living lots (approximately 0.6ha to 3ha) evident.
 A cluster of rural cottages and buildings is located roughly in the centre of the area.
 All of the rural and rural living buildings are well integrated by mature plantings which limits their visibility from outside the area.

 9A.
 The area has been identified for urban expansion as future urban in the Queenstown Lakes QLDC 2021 Spatial Plan 2021.